apostrophe-login

 to the user as the login error message.
 This is useful to implement modules

-like apostrophe-login-recaptcha
+like apostrophe-login-recaptcha.

 # deserialize

-is emitted on every HTTP request by a
+The promise event deserialize is emitted on every HTTP request by a

-, the object found in the database for
+logged-in user.
+It receives user, the object found in the database for

 this user.
 This event is used, for instance, to fetch group information